yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/backup-clusters.md

 Yugabyte Cloud performs full cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
 100GB/month of basic backup storage is provided for every vCPU; more than that and overage charges apply.
 Refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).

 By default, every paid cluster is backed up automatically every 24 hours, and these automatic backups are retained for 8 days.
-The first automatic backup is triggered within the first 10 minutes of creating a table, and scheduled for every 24 hours from the initial backup.
+The first automatic backup is triggered after 24 hours of creating a table, and is scheduled every 24 hours thereafter.

 To change the backup schedule, [create your own schedule](#schedule-backups).
 To enable or disable scheduled backups, click the **Scheduled backup** option.